Alexv216/IT1025/README.md

 ### SQL Injections
 SQL injections are a security threat because the code injection might destroy your database.
 It is one of the most common hacking techniques used by hackers since they can placet malicious code in SQL statements via web page input.
 SQL parameters are used in order to protect a web site from SQL injection.
 The parameters set values that are added to a query at execution time in a controlled manner.
 Also, the SQL engine checks each parameter to ensure that each value is correct for its column and are treated literally not as a part of the SQL that would need to be executed.
 ## Legal and Ethical Responsibilities in Computing
+ A code of ethics is a document outlining acceptable behaviors and details different actions that are considered appropriate and inappropriate for a professional or social group agreed to by all members of the group.

 ###

 ## Career Exploration